 Without setting out the performance criteria, even a well-designed evaluation process becomes subject to:

-- Recent events
+- Recent events, random observations

-- Individual perspectives or feelings
+- Individual perspectives, feelings, or moods

 And the board ends up having conversations like: